-The Computational Biology and Bioinformatics Track combines research training opportunities in a range of different fields within the biological sciences, in addition to the computational sciences, biostatistics, and applied mathematics.
+The Yale Computational Biology and Biomedical Informatics Track combines research training opportunities in a range of different fields within the biological and biomedical sciences, in addition to the computational sciences, statistics, and applied mathematics.
 The scope and balance of a student’s program are highly individualized.
-Each student in the Track develops, with the assistance of faculty advisers, a specific program of course work, independent reading, and research that gives a depth of coverage and fits his or her background, interests, and career goals.
-Upon exiting the Track at the end of their first year, most students then join the Computational Biology and Bioinformatics PhD program.
+Students in the Track develop, with the assistance of faculty advisers, a specific program of course work, independent reading, and research that gives a depth of coverage and fits their background, interests, and career goals.